 TotalBoat Aluminum Boat Barrier Coat creates a water-tight moisture barrier to protect aluminum hulls & pontoons from corrosion, fill small imperfections & ensure a solid foundation for antifouling paints or 1 & 2-part topside finishes.

 This 2-part, high-build epoxy primer features anti-corrosive properties ideal for protecting underwater metals like lead, bronze, cast iron, stainless & aluminum.
 Its 3:1 mix ratio is easy to measure, mix & apply.
-Aluminum Boat Barrier Coat dries quickly and can be overcoated in 3 hours at 75°F, with no sanding required.
+Aluminum Boat Barrier Coat dries quickly and can be overcoated in as little as 3 hours at 90°F, with no sanding required.

-Bonus: Each Gallon order includes a paint roller frame, 3/8 in. nap solvent-safe roller cover, metal tray, stir stick, paint suit w/hood, 2-in. chip brush & a pr. of latex gloves.
-Each Quart order includes a stir stick, 2-in. chip brush & a pr. of latex gloves.
+Bonus: Each Gallon order includes a paint roller frame, 3/16 in. nap solvent-safe roller cover, metal tray, stir stick, paint suit w/hood, & 2-in. chip brush.
+Each Quart order includes a stir stick & a 2-in. chip brush.

 The item was added to your wishlist.